announcekitapp/announcekit-angular/projects/announcekit/README.md

 - `user` - User properties (for user tracking)
 - `data` - Segmentation data
 - `lang` - Language selector
+- `labels` -  In case you want to filter and display posts under a specific label or tag.
+- `user_token` - JWT setup: https://announcekit.app/docs/jwt
 - `onWidgetOpen` - Called when the widget is opened.
 - `onWidgetClose` - Called when the widget is closed.
 - `onWidgetUnread` - Called when unread post count of widget has been updated.